scosman/actions_mcp/README.md

 #### project_file_path

-This parameter type ensures security by validating that path parameter is within the project boundaries:
+This parameter type ensures security by validating that the path parameter is within the project boundaries:

 ```yaml
 - name: "test_file"